sdv-dev/TGAN/README.md

 ### 1. Load the data

 The first step is to load the data wich we will use to fit TGAN.
-In order to do so, we will first import the function `tgan.data.load_data` and call it with the name the dataset that we want to load.
+In order to do so, we will first import the function `tgan.data.load_data` and call it with the name of the dataset that we want to load.

 In this case, we will load the `census` dataset, which we will use during the subsequent steps, and obtain two objects:

-1. `data` will contain a `pandas.DataFrame` with the table of data from the `census` dataset ready to be used to fit the model.
+1. `data`, that will contain a `pandas.DataFrame` with the table of data from the `census` dataset ready to be used to fit the model.

-2. `continous_columns` will contain a `list` with the indices of continuous columns.
+2. `continuous_columns`, that will contain a `list` with the indices of continuous columns.

 ```
 In [1]: from tgan.data import load_demo_data